OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:15

-> As in the days when you went out from the land of Egypt,
+> Just as when you came out from the land of Egypt,
-> I will show you miracles.
+> I will display wonders to you.

 ## Micah 7:16